pybind/pybind11/docs/advanced/exceptions.rst

 consistent error handling behavior is needed, then local translators should be used.

-Changing the previous example to use register_local_exception_translator would mean that when invalid_argument is thrown in the module2 code, the module2 translator will always handle it, while in module1, the module1 translator will do the same.
+Changing the previous example to use ``register_local_exception_translator`` would mean that when invalid_argument is thrown in the module2 code, the module2 translator will always handle it, while in module1, the module1 translator will do the same.
->>>>>>> 854aa95a (Update documentation for new local exception feature)

 .. _handling_python_exceptions_cpp: